top of page

 A famous Jacob's quote would be that Marburg has more stairs than streets - a clear sign that he must have struggled like we visitors do to make his way around Marburg.
 Today, we know it is definitely worth it but Jacob must have been more prone to negativity (he did not like the city as it appeared 200+ years ago).
 And yet, it was Marburg that inspired him and his brother to pursue German studies and write their tales!

-Marburg: Eat and Explore
+Marburg: What to Eat and Things to Do

-1. LOCAL CUISINE AND WHERE TO EAT
+LOCAL CUISINE AND WHERE TO EAT IN MARBURG

 Marburg is a university town so interregional and international exchange is the norm!
 However, the area is also strong on local alternatives of national cuisine more than having a local offer and dining here is a good opportunity to have a taste of Hassian-influenced German specialities!